nzamani/ui5-nabi-m/docs/deployment/consuming-lib-in-apps.md

 				"nabi.m": {}
 			}
 		},
-		//..

 	}
 	```

-1. Then the usage works just like for any other UI5 control (i.e. in XMLViews by declaring the namespace for nabi.m):
+1. Then the consumption works just like for any other UI5 control (i.e. in XMLViews by declaring the namespace for nabi.m):

     ```xml
 	<mvc:View